Trust Territory of Somaliland: First elections and détente (1954)

-In 1954 the first municipal elections were held across the territory.
+In 1954, the first municipal elections were held across the territory.
 The Somali Youth League would achieve a decisive victory, proving itself the most popular party across the nation.
 As a consequence of the election both the Italian administration and the SYL had a change of attitude towards one another.
-AFIS had fully come to recognize that it needed the supported of the SYL to govern while the SYL recognized it needed to be on good terms with the international recognized administration to strengthen its position.
+AFIS had fully come to recognize that it needed the support of the SYL to govern while the SYL recognized it needed to be on good terms with the international recognized administration to strengthen its position.

 Florentine Enrico Anzilotti, an Italian diplomat with AFIS, has been credited with helping patch the divide between the SYL and the authorities during this period in order to prepare for independence.
-Though Anzilotti achieved much success during this period, he was constantly opposed by other Italian officials, particularly with the General Secretary of AFIS, Piero Franca.This was the first time the Somali nationalist movement was being offered a peaceful transfer of power and consequently Anzilottis new approach would start a fierce debate within the league over how to deal with AFIS.
+Though Anzilotti achieved much success during this period, he was constantly opposed by other Italian officials, particularly with the General Secretary of AFIS, Piero Franca.
+This was the first time the Somali nationalist movement was being offered a peaceful transfer of power, and consequently, Anzilotti's new approach would start a fierce debate within the league over how to deal with AFIS.
 The contention was centred around the "moderate" and "radical" wings of the SYL.
-The moderates believed that with only five years remaining until independence it would make more sense for the SYL to take the opportunity to work with the Trust administration to build the foundations of the state.
+The moderates believed that with only five years remaining until independence, it would make more sense for the SYL to take the opportunity to work with the Trust administration to build the foundations of the state.
 This was opposed by the radical faction who labelled supporters of the idea as Italian collaborators.
 Though Anzilotti was later forced to leave Somalia in 1958, his efforts have been credited by Somalis for creating the conditions necessary peaceful and democratic transfer of power.
-Consequently, he became the only Italian dignitary to receive the "Somali Star" (the nations highest award) following independence in 1960 and had a neighbourhood in Mogadishu named "Quartiere Anzilotti" in his honour.
+Consequently, he became the only Italian dignitary to receive the Somali Star (the nations highest award) following independence in 1960 and had a neighbourhood in Mogadishu named Quartiere Anzilotti in his honour.

 Aden Abdulle Osman, head of the "moderate" faction, and the future first Somali president would be elected president of the SYL in 1954.
-During his leadership an atmosphere of détente was created between the League and the Italians.
-For the first time a direct line of communication was established between the SYL and the administration.
+During his leadership, an atmosphere of détente was created between the League and the Italians.
+For the first time, a direct line of communication was established between the SYL and the administration.
 Following this development, both side became more conciliatory.
 By the mid 1950s, relations between the Somali Youth League and Italian authorities had significantly improved, though relations remained tense in the years following.

-By 1955, half way through the mandate, little meaningful progress had been achieved towards the goal of self governance and independence.
+By 1955, halfway through the mandate, little meaningful progress had been achieved towards the goal of self governance and independence.

-Parliamentary elections and preparation for independence (1956 - 1959)
+Parliamentary elections and preparation for independence (1949–1959)

 1956 saw "Somalization", the process of replacing all Italian government officials with Somalis, went into full swing as senior administrators began to be replaced.
 This development saw the creation of the legislative body of 70 seats, 10 of which were reserved for ethnic minorities.
 The assembly was given full power in domestic affairs, but the head of the Trust Administration held the right of absolute veto.